How is it that Elon Musk is able to balance full-time gigs as the CEO of both Tesla and SpaceX?

 While I’m not suggesting you go out and build multiple companies, it’s a reality that project managers routinely find themselves in charge of multiple complex projects at the same time.

-Seeing as this is one of the most common dilemmas I hear about, I thought I’d share with you our top insights for running multiple projects simultaneously.
+Seeing as this is one of the most common dilemmas I hear about, I thought I’d share with you our top insights for managing multiple projects simultaneously.

 - Implement Sprints